 A Novel Idea: Generosity Planning Month

-By Steve Lear
+By Steve Lear, Paul Odegaard

 A great way to raise national awareness about an issue is to dedicate an entire month to it.
 These issues can range from the well-known (Black History Month in February) to the less-celebrated (National Financial Literacy Month in April) to the just plain fun (National Eat Dessert First Month in August).